cnobile2012/VoltageControlledPWM/README.rst

   5. Oscilloscope
   6. Frequency Counter (Optional--Can use the scope)

-First be sure your dual voltage power supply is as close to +12 and -12 volts as possible.
+First, be sure your dual voltage power supply is as close to +12 and -12 volts as possible.
 This will also be true in the actual environment that this PWM will call home.
-If there is a slight offset between the absolute + and - voltages there will also be a slight offset between the internal triangle wave voltage.
-See below.
+If there is a slight offset between the absolute + and - voltages there will also be a slight offset between the internal zero crossing point of the triangle wave.
+Resistor R6 (460) can be adjusted to compensate for this.
+The two trimmers R9 and R11 can also affect the complete on or off of the PWM, that is where a 0 control voltage causes the output PWM to be 0 volts and the max 3.3/5 control voltage causes the PWM to be 3.3/5 volts.

 Calibration
 -----------